open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 current size of the retry queue.
 Use these two metrics to check if the queue capacity can support your workload.

-Using the following three metrics, you can identify the number of spans/metric points/log records that failed to reach the sending queue:
+Using the following three metrics, you can identify the number of spans, metric points, and log records that failed to reach the sending queue:

 - `otelcol_exporter_enqueue_failed_spans`
 - `otelcol_exporter_enqueue_failed_metric_points`